 So how will we interpret 1 Timothy 2:12?

-It is important to note that there is nothing in the passage about Jezebel that suggests that, because she was a woman, she should not have been teaching.
+It is important to note that there is nothing in the passage about Jezebel which suggests that, because she was a woman, she should not have been teaching.
 Jezebel was not given time to repent of the fact that she, as a woman, was teaching.
 Instead, the Bible says that she was given time to repent of her immorality.
 It was the content of her teaching and her immoral, idolatrous practices that she needed to repent of.

 So what is Paul’s remedy for a woman who teaches and “authenteins” a man?
 She is to learn . . . learn good doctrine, and she is to be a quiet, good student.
 Quietness is mentioned three times in 1 Timothy chapter 2: in verses 1, 11 and 12.
-Quietness was a virtue for men and women in the Greco-Roman world.
-The Greek word for “quiet” (hesuchia) in 1 Timothy 2 does not mean silence but calmness.
+Quietness was a virtue for men and for women in the Greco-Roman world.
+The Greek word for “quiet” (hesuchia) in 1 Timothy 2 does not mean silence but a respectable calmness.

 Let’s move on to the next few verses.